moritzsternemann/SwipyCell/README.md

 ## Preview
 ### Exit Mode
-The `.Exit` mode is the original behavior, known from the Mailbox app.
+The `.exit` mode is the original behavior, known from the Mailbox app.
 <p align="center"><img src="https://raw.githubusercontent.com/moritzsternemann/SwipyCell/master/github-assets/swipycell-exit.gif?raw=true" width="50%"/></p>

 ### Exit Mode
-The `.Switch` is another behavior where the cell will bounce back after swiping it.
+The `.switch` is another behavior where the cell will bounce back after swiping it.
 <p align="center"><img src="https://raw.githubusercontent.com/moritzsternemann/SwipyCell/master/github-assets/swipycell-switch.gif?raw=true" width="50%"/></p>

 You can also implement a second trigger (shown in the [Example](#Usage) below).